abmruman/traefik-docker-compose/README.md

 12. Run `docker-compose up`

-13. You will see `"legolog: [INFO] [exp.abmruman.xyz] Server responded with a certificate."` if successful
+13. You will see `"legolog: [INFO] [domain.tld] Server responded with a certificate."` if successful

 14. Browse to your dashboard to make sure if the certificates are working (maybe refresh the page few times with `ctrl + shift + r`)